 2.1 Data Protection Act 2018

 The Data Protection Act 2018 replaces the Data Protection Act 1998.
 It aims to ensure that UK data protection legislation keeps pace with technological change, and the impact that has on the collection and use of personal data.
-It also ensures that the standards set out in the GDPR are implemented in the UK; these are stricter than previous DPA legislation.

-In addition to governing general data covered by GDPR, the DPA covers other general data, law enforcement data and national security data and exercises a number of agreed changes to the GDPR to make it work for the benefit of the UK in areas such as child protection, academic research and financial services.
+In addition to governing general data covered by GDPR, the DPA covers other general data, law enforcement data and national security data and implements a number of agreed changes to the GDPR to make it work for the benefit of the UK in areas such as child protection, academic research and financial services.

 It also provides additional functions and clarification of the role of the Information Commissioner and the Information Commissioner’s Office.